Republic XF-12 Rainbow: RC-2

 Republic proposed an airliner version, the RC-2, which would be lengthened to 98 ft 9 in with a fuselage plug ahead of the wing, and the Plexiglas nose replaced with a conventional nose.
 Pratt & Whitney R-4360-59s with only one General Electric turbosupercharger each would replace the R-4360-31s, providing more power at lower altitudes, and fuel capacity would be increased.
 The airliner would carry a crew of seven, and the lavishly appointed cabin for 46 passengers would feature pressurization to sea level with air conditioning, an electric galley providing hot meals, and an inflight lounge.
 The RC-2 would cruise above bad weather at 435 mph at 40,000 ft.

 American Airlines and Pan Am made tentative orders, but without military F-12 orders to subsidize development and tooling costs, the RC-2's purchase price was higher than they would accept.
 The RC-2 also would have had higher operating costs per passenger than more capacious airliners with similar fuel consumption such as the Lockheed Constellation and the Douglas DC-6, and the end of the war created a glut of surplus military transports such as the Douglas C-54 Skymaster which could be readily converted into airliners for a fraction of the cost of new aircraft.
-Thus, the RC-2 program was cancelled before any were built.
+Thus, the RC-2 program was canceled before any were built.